 Here are the steps to setting up a campaign:

-This is how the channel knows which ads are ultimately performing best—since cost-per-click is just an intermediary metric that isn't necessarily correlated with conversion.
+This is how channels know which ads are performing best—since cost-per-click is just an intermediary metric that isn't good enough to base ad spend on.

-As you see consistent CPC or CPA numbers that are financially viable (we'll talk more about this), incrementally increase your budget as high as you're comfortable with.
+As you see consistent CPC or CPA numbers that you can afford, incrementally increase your budget over time until the CPAs drop significantly.

-For each ad set, create ads presenting the same value prop in distinct ways— through differing copy and imagery.
+In each, create ads presenting the same value prop in distinct ways—via distinct ad copy and creative.

-The more distinct ads you have, the less frequently users on profile-targeted channels see the same ads on repeat, so the longer it takes for them to tire of your product!
+The more distinct ads you have, the less frequently users on profile-targeted channels like Facebook see the same ads on repeat, so the longer it takes for them to tire of your product.

-Check the ad channel's dashboard once daily to see which ad set audiences, ad set value props, and ad copy/imagery combinations perform best.
+Check the ad channel's dashboard once daily to see which ad sets, ad value props, and copy/imagery combinations perform best.

-If you've reached a significant sample size of 3,000-5,000 impressions, turn off the ads with much lower click-through-rates (CTR’s) and/or cost-per-customer-acquisitions (CPA’s) relative to the others in its ad set.
+If you've reached a significant sample size of 3,000-5,000 impressions, turn off all the ads with much lower click-through-rates (CTR’s) and/or cost-per-customer-acquisitions (CPA’s) relative to the others in the same ad set.

 If some ads perform much worse than their siblings and they've only reached, say, 1,500 impressions, you can turn those off too instead of wasting money on them.

-Begin tweaking your highest-performing ads with changes to their copy and creative.
-Similarly, tweak your ad sets' targeting settings.
+Begin tweaking your highest-performing ads by duplicating them and making changes to their copy and creative.

-Build the habit of archiving all your work so you can look back at your costly-to-acquire advertising data when setting up new channels in the future!
+(Build the habit of archiving all your work so you can revisit past costly-to-acquire advertising data when setting up future channels.)

-When tweaking, you're ultimately looking to lower your CPA numbers and to increase total conversion volume.
+When tweaking ads and ad sets, you're looking to lower your CPA and increase total conversion volume.

-Depending on your total audience size, as your ads continue running for weeks and beyond, audiences will tire of seeing your ads and will increasingly turn a blind eye to them.
+At some point, depending on your audience size and budget, audiences will tire of your ads and will increasingly ignore them.
 Your CTR’s will steadily drop.

-At this point, your realistic goal may not be to drastically improve CPA's through minor tweaks, but to prolong your current CPA: keep your ads fresh by switching them up and running at least 4 or 5 per ad set.
+At this point, a more realistic goal is not to drastically improve CPA's, but to stabilize them: keep your ads fresh by regularly creating new ones and including multiple in each ad set.

-As you're optimizing the campaigns that already work, you must also test brand new targeting, value prop, copy, and imagery combinations.
+While optimizing the campaigns that work, simultaneously test radically different ones: new audiences, value props, copy, and imagery.

-Segment people who visited your site but didn’t convert into a separate audience.
-(Using conversion pixels, every major channel allows you to easily do this.
+Segment out the people who visited your site but didn’t convert into a separate ad audience.
+(Using conversion pixels, every major channel allows you to do this.
 These are called "custom audiences.")
-When retargeting your custom audience, you can hit them with a unique set of ads that appeal to their newfound awareness of your product and its benefits.

-I talk a lot more about retargeting on the upcoming Facebook Ads page.
-Hold tight!
+(I talk a lot more about retargeting later on this page.)

-Ad sets are the level at which you group ads by the value prop they pitch plus choose a unique audience for that value prop.
+Ad sets are the level at which you group ads by a value prop and an audience.

 So, if you have ads pitching multiple value props in the same ad set, even the slightly lesser-performing value props may never be seen by your audience.